-1. The present policy of the Ministry of the Interior of the National Police themselves would be discontinued, and a new ministry could easily be successful, with such help as the American Country Team, the National Police could furnish.
+9 1.
+The present policy of having the populations of the Strategic Hamlets police themselves could be continued, with the hope that such would ultimately be successful, with such help as the currently authorized strength of the National Police could furnish.

-2. This program could continue, but the National Police should be designated some group such as the National Defense Corps, etc., as the agency to operate the program.
+10 2.
+This problem could be turned over to the military for solution by designating some group such as the Civil Guard, the Self Defense Corps, etc., as the agency to operate the control system.

-3. GVN might increase its own budget for the mitigation of the emergency, to finance the efforts of the surveillance personnel under the National Police.
+3. GVN might impose a special defense tax for the duration of the emergency, to finance the additional temporary personnel under the National Police.